About The Stride Rite Corporation

 Wolverine designs, manufactures, sources, markets, licenses, and distributes branded footwear, apparel, and accessories.

-The company operates through three reportable segments: Wolverine Outdoor & Lifestyle Group (Merrell, Cat, Hush Puppies, and Chaco); Wolverine Boston Group (Sperry, Saucony and Keds brands and apparel, and Stride Rite kids footwear); and Wolverine Heritage Group (Wolverine, Bates uniform footwear, Harley-Davidson, and HyTest footwear).
+The company operates through two reportable segments: Wolverine Michigan Group (Merrell, Cat, Wolverine, Bates, Harley- Davidson, HyTest, Hush Puppies, and Chaco footwear); and Wolverine Boston Group (Sperry, Saucony and Keds brands and apparel, and the Kids footwear business, which includes the Stride Rite licensed business, as well as kids' footwear offerings from Saucony, Sperry, Keds, Merrell, Hush Puppies and Cat).

-Wolverine Outdoor & Lifestyle Group is the largest segment, accounting for nearly 45% of total sales.
-Wolverine Boston Group, accounts for about 40% of sales, and Wolverine Heritage Group accounts for some 15%.
+Wolverine Michigan Group is the largest segment, accounting for more than 55% of total sales and Wolverine Boston Group, accounts for about 40% of sales

-Wolverine's footwear brands are sold in about 200 countries and territories in the US, the UK, and Canada as well as Latin America, Europe, the Middle East, Africa, and the Asia-Pacific region.
+Wolverine's footwear brands are sold in about 170 countries and territories in the US, the UK, and Canada as well as Latin America, Europe, Middle East Africa, and the Asia-Pacific region.
 The US accounts for about two-thirds of the company's revenue.

 The company's administration, sales and marketing operations are conducted in Rockford, Michigan, and Waltham, Massachusetts.
 It maintains distribution operations in the US (Beaumont, California; Louisville, Kentucky; and Howard City, Michigan); Ontario, Canada; and Heerhugowaard, Netherlands.
 It also has showrooms and other various facilities throughout Canada, China, continental Europe, Hong Kong, the UK, and the US.

-The company operates 80 retail stores in the US and Canada and about 40 consumer-direct ecommerce websites.
+The company operates about 95 retail stores in the US and Canada and about 40 consumer-direct ecommerce websites.

 Sales and Marketing

 Wolverine markets directly through retail stores, its sales force and customer service team, e-commerce websites, and a network of third-party distributors, sales representatives, licensees, and joint ventures.
 Its brand-specific marketing plans include print and radio advertising, search engine optimization, social networking sites, event sponsorships, in-store point-of-purchase displays, promotional materials and sales and technical assistance.
-The company directly sells its products to a range of customers, including department stores, national chains, catalog retailers, specialty retailers, mass merchants and internet retailers, governments and municipalities.
+The company directly sells its products to a range of customers, including department stores, national chains, catalog retailers, specialty retailers, mass merchants and internet retailers, governments, uniform outlets and its own consumer-direct business.
 Wolverine also uses a network of independent Shoemobile distribution outlets to distribute some work and occupational footwear brands at industrial facilities.
 Wolverine's target consumers include both elite and casual runners (Saucony), young women (Keds), and industrial workers (Wolverine), among others.

-Wolverine has seen revenue fall in recent years, dropping by nearly 20% since fiscal 2015.
+Wolverine has seen revenue fall in recent years, dropped by more than 15% since fiscal 2015.
 The decrease reflects in part the transition the company is going through as it closes low-performing retail stores and focuses more on its online sales.

-Cash at the end of fiscal 2018 was $143.1 million, a decrease of 70% from the prior year.
-Cash from operations contributed $97.5 million to the coffers, while investing activities used $22.2 million, mainly for building improvements and information systems enhancements.
-Financing activities used another $404.5 million for company stock purchases and dividends to stockholders.
+Cash at the end of fiscal 2019 was $180.6 million, an increase of $37.5 from the prior year.
+Cash from operations contributed $222.6 million to the coffers, while investing activities used $61.5 million, mainly for additions to property, plants and equipment and acquisitions.
+Financing activities used another $124.6 million for company stock purchases and dividends to stockholders

 Wolverine's strategy is centered on growth through e-commerce and global expansion.